inducer/relate/doc/index.rst

 RELATE is a based on the popular `Django <https://docs.djangoproject.com/>`_ web framework for Python.
-It lets students participate in online activities, each of which is (generically) called a "flow", which allows a sequence of pages, each of which can be both static or interactive content, for exapmle a video, a quiz question, a page of text, or, within the confines of HTML, something completely different.
+It lets students participate in online activities, each of which is (generically) called a "flow", which allows a sequence of pages, each of which can be both static or interactive content, for example a video, a quiz question, a page of text, or, within the confines of HTML, something completely different.